elixir-lang/elixir/docs/4_protocols_and_records.md

 In the example above, we have implemented `blank?` for the custom dictionary that simply delegates to `RedBlack.empty?`.
 Since records are simply tuples, the default implementation for records can be given in the tuple implementation.

+### 4.2.3 Built-in protocols

+Elixir ships with three built-in protocols, they are:

+* Enum::Iterator - specifies an iteration contract for any data structure
+* String::Inspect - specifies how to represent and convert data structures to strings
+* List::Inspect - specifies how to convert data structures to lists

-With this note, we have finally finished this section which has described `defrecord`, `defprotocol` and `defimpl`.
+You can check the source code of those files for more information about how the protocol is used and how to implement your own.
+With this, we have finally finished this section which has described `defrecord`, `defprotocol` and `defimpl`.
 Next, we are going to discuss macros with `defmacro`!

 [Chapter 3: Modules](https://github.com/josevalim/elixir/blob/master/docs/3_modules.md) | [Index](https://github.com/josevalim/elixir/blob/master/docs/0_index.md) |
 [Chapter 5: Macros](https://github.com/josevalim/elixir/blob/master/docs/5_macros.md)